DiptoChakrabarty/csspage/README.md

 # CssPages

-- This is a repository which contains some css animations learnt from various sources
+- This is a repository which contains some css animations learnt from various sources online.

 - Each folder contains the animations present